 This is the opposite of being healthy.

 Health is not so much about how we look, but what we are doing: drinking enough water, getting a good night’s sleep, eating well, and exercising.
 None of those things are seasonal, or at least, they should not be.
-It doesn’t matter whether we have a “winter body” or “summer body.”
+It does not matter whether we have a “winter body” or “summer body.”
 What matters is that we are taking care of ourselves through actions that make us feel good, regardless of when.

 The sweltering heat does not relent during my last day in Fiji.
 I sit on my bed, watching the sunlight drift through the window and onto the wall, even though the sky is cloudy.
 A typical summer.